mer-hybris/hadk.sailfishos.org/docs/droid-hal.md

 local target and used to build libhybris and the QPA plugin.
 They can also be used to build the rootfs.

+If your device uses upper-case letters in Android codename use the Android codename as codename in the droid-hal spec creation and add `%define rpm_device lower_case_codename` next to the `%define device android_codename` line to the droid-hal spec.

 ## Creating Repositories for a New Device

 If the folders